New Update: Boost Social Proof with Reviews & Automation

 Adding more steps to a form might seem counterintuitive.
 If there are more steps to take, wouldn’t it put people off completing it?

 Take WhatIsMyComfortZone.com, for example.
-They converted 53% of visitors into leads by breaking their form into multiple parts.
+They converted 53% of visitors into leads by allowing them to submit a multi-step form in WordPress, breaking their form into multiple parts.

 Aside from increasing conversion rates, multi-step forms can also:

-The Lite version of WPForms has all the necessary features you need to make a simple contact form.
-Yet, to enjoy advanced features such as conditional logic, survey forms, advanced form templates, and multi-step forms, it’s best to use WPForms Pro.
+The free version of WPForms has all the necessary features to make a simple contact form.
+Yet, to enjoy advanced functionality such as conditional logic, survey forms, advanced form templates, and multi-step forms, it’s best to use WPForms Pro.

-For this guide, we’ll use the WPForms Pro contact form plugin, which has everything you need to create a multi-step form in WordPress.
+We’ll use the pro version of the WPForms contact form plugin for this tutorial, which has everything you need to create a multi-step form in WordPress.

 Let’s get started.

-The first thing you need to do is download and activate the WPForms plugin on your website.
+You first need to install and activate the WPForms WordPress form builder plugin on your website.
 Click here to get started with WPForms, and if you need a little help, you can learn how to install a WordPress plugin here.

-Once WPForms is installed, navigate to WPForms » Add New from your WordPress admin area.
-This reveals the form templates page where you can choose from a variety of form types.
+Once WPForms is installed, navigate to WPForms » Add New from your WordPress dashboard.
+This reveals the form templates page, where you can choose various form types.

-It’s easy to split any type of form into a multi-step form with WPForms, so let’s look at how to do that with a contact form.
+It’s easy to split any form into a multi-step form with WPForms, so let’s look at how to do that with a contact form.

-Go ahead and give your form a name and click the Simple Contact Form template.
+Give your new form a name and click the Simple Contact Form template.

 You’ll see that your simple contact form already has the Name, Email, and Comment or Message form fields.
 You can change the fields’ order by clicking, dragging, and dropping them anywhere on your form.

-It’s also easy to add extra fields to your form by dragging them from the left-hand panel and dropping them onto the right.
+It’s also easy to add extra text fields to your form by dragging them from the left-hand panel and dropping them onto the right.
+You can indicate required fields by clicking a field and adjusting the settings.

 When you’re happy with your fields and their position, click Save and move on to the next step.